paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Dec 28, 2025 - Reuse series
+Trickster for the day: Elliot Alderson

 ## Dec 27, 2025 - Aftermath
 Back in the saddle.
 Working on a pencil pixel image based on a picture of myself as a child.